ekerrison/RadioSED/README.md

 ## A Bayesian Nested Sampling approach to radio SED fitting for AGN.

 This package uses nested sampling ([Skilling 2004](https://doi.org/10.1063/1.1835238)) to perform a Bayesian analysis of radio SEDs constructed from radio flux density measurements obtained as part of large area surveys (or in some limited cases, as part of targeted followup campaigns).
+It is essentially a wrapper around [Bilby](https://lscsoft.docs.ligo.org/bilby/#), the Bayesian inference library developed for Gravitational-wave astronomy, and it makes use of [Dynesty](https://dynesty.readthedocs.io/en/latest/index.html) to perform the sampling steps, though other samplers could also be used thanks to Bilby's architecture.

 Users can make use of a pre-defined set of models and surveys from which to draw flux density measurements, or they can define their own models, and provide their own input flux density measurements.
 All flux density measurements are referenced against the RACS-LOW survey
 ([Hale et al. 2021](https://ui.adsabs.harvard.edu/abs/2021PASA...38...58H/abstract)), and source names and IDs from the survey catalogue are used as identifiers.